alphagov/prototype-kit-training/source/introduction/introduction.md

 # Prototype Kit training

-## Getting started with the GOV.UK Prototype Kit
-This documentation contains links to resources and documentation that are used for the GOV.UK Prototype Kit training.
+This guide contains links to resources and documentation that are used for the GOV.UK Prototype Kit training.

 ### Training slides